goodiestw/hello-word/README.md

 # hello-word
-Test for creating project in Github
+Test for creating one project in Github